 Departmental facilities in the ISE Lab building include: (1) a geomicrobiology laboratory with capabilities for culturing, biochemical measurements, voltammetry, and optical/fluorescence microscopy, and (2) a stable isotope mass spectrometry facility including a Thermo Delta Plus XL dual-inlet isotope-ratio mass spectrometer interfaced in continuous flow mode with a HP-6890 GC, a Carlo Erba NC-2500 elemental analyzer, and a Gas-Bench automated reactor with headspace sampler.
 A new Thermo-Fisher Delta V Plus isotope-ratio mass spectrometer is anticipated for delivery in summer 2015, and it will include GC and GC-MS interfaces.
 The stable isotope facility also includes additional GCs and a SRS-200 quadrupole mass spectrometer for bulk gas analysis, as well as comprehensive capabilities for sample preparation for a range of stable isotopic analyses.

-We have unusual field equipment, including one of the few University operated AUVs (Autonomous Underwater Vehicle) as well as a CHIRP sonar system for coastal research and courses and ground-penetrating radar and seismograph systems for near-surface geophysics projects.
+Other specialized field equipment includes a CHIRP sonar system for coastal research; and ground-penetrating radar and seismograph systems for near-surface geophysics investigations.

-Faculty within the department also have access to outstanding University facilities and equipment through their collaboration with joint faculty colleagues, including a terrestrial LIDAR system, the UD airship, and the coastal research vessel Hugh R. Sharp.
+Faculty within the department also have access to additional facilities through their collaboration with joint faculty colleagues, such as an AUV (Autonomous Underwater Vehicle); a terrestrial LIDAR system; and the coastal research vessel Hugh R. Sharp.